jscriptcoder/Gymie-Client/README.md

 /path/to/project/node_modules/gymie -> /usr/local/lib/node_modules/gymie -> /path/to/Gymie-Client
 ```

-Although there isn't really a good readon to do it this way, unless you wanna contribute to the library and test it locally.
+During the installation [Gymie-Server](https://pypi.org/project/gymie/) will also be installed.
+It's important to note that Gymie-Server requires Python>=3.6, so I suggest to conda-create an environment with such version if it's not already installed... or upgrade Python to at least this version.

-## How to run the client
+## How to run the client (and server)

+Gymie-Client communicates with a server through WebSockets.
+This server will provide Gymie with an API to access the underlying gym-like API to create and interact with an environment.

 ## API and how to use it